-After this Introduction chapter, chapters 2 to 4 describe steps in the typical Thermo-Calc workflow.
-Chapter 2 describes how you define which elements your system contains and retrieve necessary thermodynamic data about these elements.
-Chapter 3 describes how you set up and perform various kinds of calculations, and plot the results as property or phase diagrams of various kinds.
-Finally, chapter 4 describes how you can modify how a diagram is plotted, change the appearance of your diagram, and save it in different formats.
+After this Introduction chapter, chapter 1.4 describes how you use the Thermo-Calc Console Mode interface.
+The chapters that then follow each describe a step in the typical Thermo-Calc workflow.
+Chapter 0 describes how you define which elements your system contains and retrieve necessary thermodynamic data about these elements.
+Chapter 4 describes how you set up and perform various kinds of calculations, and plot the results as property or phase diagrams of various kinds.
+Finally, chapter 0 describes how you can modify how a diagram is plotted, change the appearance of your diagram, and save it in different formats.
+There are also three appendices that provide additional information that may be useful when you are using Thermo-Calc.
+Some of this information will only be of interest once you have become a more advanced user of the program.